Common Moving Terminology

 AMSA Certified Van Line

-Preparing major electrical appliances so that they are safe to move to your new home.
+Preparing major electrical appliances, so they are safe to move to your new home.

 This is an important document that you must understand before you sign it.
-The Bill of Lading serves as a receipt for your household move, and it includes the contract for the transportation of your household goods.
-With this in mind, DO NOT sign the Bill of Lading until you’ve made sure that it is entirely correct, and be sure to keep your copy where you can find it.
+The Bill of Lading serves as a receipt for your household move and includes the contract for transporting your household goods.
+With this in mind, DO NOT sign the Bill of Lading until you’ve made sure it is correct, and keep your copy where you can find it.